 We will further explore the health aspects of preservation further at PastForward 2017, Jeremy will be moderating a Learning Lab titled “Old Places, Healthy Minds.”
 Look for more information forthcoming on the Forum Blog, including additional background and a reading list on the relationship between historic preservation and health.

-Tom Mayes is vice president and senior counsel for the National Trust.
+Tom Mayes is vice president and senior counsel for the National Trust for Historic Preservation.